diskoverdata/diskover-docs/source_files/install_celery.md

 cd /var/log/celery/
 ```

-🟨 The API server must be installed before starting the Celery service.
+🟨 &nbsp;The API server must be installed before starting the Celery service.

 ### Celery for Windows